Tape: The Never-Ending Quest… Is At An End.

 All tape is not equal.
 Many (most?) tapes available online do not perform well in Roland echoes… Based on our experience working on hundreds of tape echoes and trying many tapes, this is the answer to the question: Which is the best tape loop for my Roland (or Korg!) tape echo?

 IMPORTANT: All tape is not equal.
 One of the conditions of our guarantee on all the tape echoes we sell is that you only use the loops we recommend.
-Currently the only loops available to buy online that we recommend are our own, or those from Echo Fix in Australia.
+The only loops that we recommend/warranty are our own, made from unused/dry-stored stock of the formulation supplied to Roland in Japan.

 A couple of years ago, we suddenly had around a dozen of our machines stop working 2-5 weeks after we sent them out.
 We weren’t selling as many back then and this occurred over the course of about 3 months.
 The cost of return shipping, re-servicing and re-sending hit us hard.
 By a process of elimination we narrowed the culprit down to sub-standard tape loops – they worked fine for a few weeks before they shed their coating, clogging everything up.
 At the time we were supplied by a well-known online tape echo supplier; I contacted them to explain that they appeared to have a bad batch of tape, but received a reply that they’d had no other complaints.
 Needless to say, that was the end of our association.
 Fortunately, Dr Huw was able to recommend a good source of loops and we were soon up and running again.